Sal Mineo: Career shift

-By the early 1960s, Mineo was becoming too old to play the type of role that had made him famous, and rumors of his homosexuality led to his being considered inappropriate for leading roles.
-For example, he auditioned for David Lean's film Lawrence of Arabia (1962) but was not hired.
+By the early 1960s, Mineo was becoming too old to play the type of role that had made him famous.
+Rumors of his homosexuality resulted in his being considered inappropriate for leading roles.
+He auditioned for David Lean's film Lawrence of Arabia (1962) but was not hired.
 Mineo appeared in The Longest Day (1962), in which he played a private killed by a German after the landing in Sainte-Mère-Église.
 Mineo was baffled by his sudden loss of popularity, later saying: "One minute it seemed I had more movie offers than I could handle; the next, no one wanted me."